rietho/blogdown_website/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
 I'm an Austrian :flag-at: living in Ireland :flag-ie: and working in the tech industry.
-MY educational background is in mathematics, statistics and conflict management.
+My educational background is in mathematics, statistics and conflict management.
 Currently, I work in Business Intelligence at [Indeed.com](https://indeed.com/).
-On this blog I write about topics I'm passionate about.
-At least for a start, my posts will evolve around data science and in particular the R programming language, people management and leadership as well as mental health with a focus on mindfulness.
+On this blog, I write about topics I'm passionate about.
+At least for a start, my posts will revolve around 3 main themes:

+1. Data science and in particular the R programming language
+2. People management and leadership
+3. Mental health with a focus on mindfulness

 Also good to mention: I'm a big fan of the [R programming language](https://cran.r-project.org/).
 Therefore, this site is built with the R package [blogdown](https://pkgs.rstudio.com/blogdown/)).